 Besides, as aforementioned, wah pedals are often associated with envelope filters because of their ability to widen and narrow your sound.
 They have an electrical resistor with a revolving contact that splits the pedal’s voltage levels when adjusted.

-The name EQ is very common in musical circles and is often associated with tools that shape, define and mold sound.
+The name EQ is very common in musical circles and is often associated with tools that shape, define, and mold sound.
 Vary your harmonics, making bass notes extra deeper, and adjust anything that doesn’t sound right.

 Well, a bass EQ pedal also works in the same line.
 Technically, a bass EQ pedal (also known as the utility pedal) is a processor that helps in adjusting the amplitude or volume of the bass audio signal at certain frequencies.

-EQ pedals will either boost or cut certain frequencies and allow you to fine-tune the bass, treble, and midrange.
+Equalizer pedals will either boost or cut certain frequencies and allow you to fine-tune the bass, treble, and midrange.
 Banked on how they work, they are often left for experienced guitarists who may want full control of their tone.

 Hence they are commonly used within live performance environments and generally not in recording studios because the studio desk takes care of the equalization.